IPR.VC: Targeting Untapped Content Investments

 - IPR.VC is generating returns for its investors through investing in European filmed entertainment – TV, film and interactive content – a sector with little exposure by VC funds due to its specialized nature.

-- Fund I has verified IPR.VC investment strategy and serves as a basis for Fund II strategy.
-Target size for Fund II is €60m.
+- Fully invested Fund I has verified IPR.VC investment strategy and served as a basis for Fund II strategy which started the investment period with €42m capital commitments.
+Final target size for Fund II is €60m.

-- Media and entertainment industryis not correlatedto typical macro-economic drivers or to stock exchange fluctuations.
+- Media and entertainment industry is not correlated to typical macro-economic drivers or to stock exchange fluctuations.

 - Media content is the growth business that IPR.VC is focusing on and it is this focus that brings IPR.VC funds proprietary deal flow, which technology funds do not cover.

 The Fund follows the best practices of Invest Europe’s recommendations for Governing and Reporting Principles which have been widely used in private equity and venture capital industries.
 Investments are reported at fair value according to IPEV Valuation Guidelines.
 Reporting to investors follows Invest Europe’s professional standards.
 Reporting is done quarterly at a minimum to the Fund Investors (LPs).
 The Fund I investors are all Finnish companies or institutions.